What is the McNair Scholars Program?

 To apply to the program, you will need to obtain and submit the following:

-Two letters of recommendation from FACULTY MEMBERS who can attest to your ability
+- One letter of recommendation from an instructor or faculty member who can attest to your academic success.